B12 Shot Side Effects – Do They Outweigh the Risk?

 Thankfully, conditions caused by vitamin B12 deficiencies are incredibly treatable through vitamin B12 supplements.
 Understanding the B12 shot side effects and benefits can help you manage your expectations of vitamin B12 as a treatment and whether a B12 shot it the best form of treatment.

 Vitamin B12 – What It is and What It Does

 Vitamin B12, also known as cyanocobalamin, is an important factor in DNA synthesis, the metabolism of every cell within the body, the maturation of developing red blood cells, and the metabolism of fatty acids and amino acids.
-Because vitamin B12 is such an integral component in the function of a healthy body, maintain the proper levels of B12 within the body is absolutely necessary to sustain a properly working nervous system and a healthy red blood cell count.
+Because vitamin B12 is such an integral component in the function of a healthy body, maintaining the proper levels of B12 within the body is absolutely necessary to sustain a properly working nervous system and a healthy red blood cell count.

 Vitamin B12 deficiencies are rare in otherwise healthy individuals; however, those at an elevated risk at groups who do not consume a diet with animal-sourced food, as well as those suffering from other health conditions.
-Groups at an increased risk of developing a vitamin B12 deficiency, are:
+Groups at an increased risk of developing a vitamin B12 deficiency are: